marsdrums/test-tutorial/visual-quality/index.md

 Since one-pole filters are 1st-order filters, they provide a gentle frequency cut of 6 dB per octave, resulting in smooth filtering.
 To make the filter more selective, you can increase the order by cascading multiple one-pole filters; each additional filter in the chain increases the overall filtering order by 1.

 > [!NOTE]
 > One-pole low-pass filters can be implemented in various ways, including using some built-in objects.
-I chose to implement it in a gen codebox to give a clearer view of the algorithm's inner workings.
+I implemented it in a gen codebox to give a clearer view of the algorithm's inner workings.

 #### Biquadratic filters and Butterworth filters

-A filter can be constructed (in the case of an analog filter) or implemented (if digital) in a variety of ways.
+A filter can be constructed (in the case of an analog filter) or implemented (if digital) in various ways.
 A filter ***topology*** refers to the structural arrangement or configuration used to implement a filter in electronics or digital signal processing.
 The topology defines how components (such as capacitors, resistors, and inductors in analog filters, or coefficients and delays in digital filters) are organized and interconnected to achieve the desired filtering effect.

-In the world of digital filters, a widely used filter topology are biquadratic filters (or biquad filter for short).
-This kind of filters are very appreciated for their flexibility, as they can be used to implement different filter responses (low-pass, high-pass, band-pass, etc.).
+In the world of digital filters, a widely used filter topology is biquadratic filters (or biquad filter for short).
+These kinds of filters are very appreciated for their flexibility, as they can be used to implement different filter responses (low-pass, high-pass, band-pass, etc.).

 Biquad filters rely on specific coefficients to control their operation.
 These coefficients allow you to decide which frequencies are boosted or reduced and determine the filter’s type.
-A biquad filter operates using a formula with five main coefficients: $a0$, $a1$, $a2$, $b1$, $b2$.
+A biquad filter operates using a formula with five principal coefficients: $a0$, $a1$, $a2$, $b1$, $b2$.

 In practical terms, the filter equation looks like this: